zamudio/ruby-project-alt-guidelines-seattle-web-102819/README.md

 ### Running the program

 * The run file is located in the bin folder
-* To run the program, go to your terminal and type 'ruby bin/run.rb'
+* To run the program, go to your terminal and type 'ruby bin/run.rb' and hit enter
 * There is music during the intro screen, so volume on

 ### How to use the program